Truckipedia Blog Category - Stay Ahead of the Heatwave: Essential Summer Maintenance for Heavy-Duty Trucks

 9. Service and Inspect the Air Filters

 Clean air filters are essential for the engine’s performance and fuel efficiency.
 Replace or clean the air filters according to the manufacturer’s recommendations.
 Dust and debris can accumulate more quickly during summer months, so regular inspection and maintenance are crucial to prevent engine damage and reduced performance.

 Don’t neglect routine maintenance tasks during the summer months.
 Regularly check and replace worn-out belts, inspect the suspension system, lubricate moving parts, and ensure all lights and signals are functioning correctly.
 By staying proactive and following your truck’s maintenance schedule, you’ll minimize the risk of breakdowns and costly repairs.

 Reliable Freightliner and Western Star Truck Service in Western Canada

 Taking proactive steps to maintain your heavy-duty truck during the summer months is crucial for its optimal performance and longevity.
 By implementing the summer maintenance tips outlined in this article, you can minimize the risks associated with intense heat and demanding road conditions.
 However, it’s important to remember that professional assistance from experts in heavy truck service is invaluable in ensuring comprehensive maintenance and addressing any underlying issues.

-At First Truck Centre, our experienced technicians specialize in heavy-duty truck maintenance and repairs.
+At Velocity Truck Centres, our experienced technicians specialize in heavy-duty truck maintenance and repairs.
 Contact us today to schedule a service appointment and keep your truck running smoothly throughout the summer and beyond.
-Don’t let maintenance delays slow you down—put your trust in the experts at First Truck Centre.
+Don’t let maintenance delays slow you down—put your trust in the experts at Velocity Truck Centres.